 The DoC must have a sound and justifiable basis.
 A National Association of Testing Authorities (NATA) test report has national and international recognition.
 The ACMA will always accept as proof of compliance a NATA report or a report from a body that has an MRA with NATA.
 In the event that a product’s compliance is called into question, the ACMA will accept a NATA test report as final in any determination.
 Where the declaration of conformity is based on non-NATA testing, then the supplier may be required to bear the cost of testing at a NATA test laboratory.
 The test samples and the NATA test laboratory will be nominated by the ACMA.

 Testing by an accredited NATA or Mutual Recognition Agreement (MRA) partner laboratory is the safest way of proving compliance.
-A NATA report can only be issued by a laboratory performing the test, if that laboratory is NATA accredited for the specific standard applicable to the device.
+A NATA report can only be issued by a laboratory performing the test if that laboratory is NATA accredited for the specific standard applicable to the device.
 Non-accredited testing can be cheaper, but there is no guarantee of the reliability or the accuracy of the results.
-When the total cost of compliance in terms of time, money and energy is considered, the incremental charges for an accredited test laboratory is a small price to pay for complete piece of mind.
+When the total cost of compliance in terms of time, money and energy is considered, the incremental charges for an accredited test laboratory is a small price to pay for the complete piece of mind.

 NATA Testing Accreditation Requirements